SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/HowTo_PlayerResize.md

 ---
 title: How to resize a Game
-description: Demonstrates how to resize an active game window.
+description: Demonstrates how to handle the resizing of the active game window.
 ---

 # Adding Window Resizing Functionality